 - 1999 All-Big 12 Third Team (at Oklahoma)

 - 1998 All-Big 12 Honorable Mention (at Oklahoma)

 - Big 12 Freshman of the Week (Dec.
 29, 1997) (at Oklahoma)

 Professional Basketball Honors and Awards -

-HUMPHREY NOTES: Participated in the 2002 NCAA Final Four Slam Dunk Contest … in the summer of 1998 was one of 32 collegians who participated in the USA Goodwill Games Team trials and was one of the last two players cut before the final roster … saved some of his best basketball at Notre Dame during the NCAA tournament, averaging 16.3 ppg, 10.3 rpg and 3.5 bpg in four appearances … if his total rebounds from Oklahoma were added to his Notre Dame totals, would rank sixth all-time in Notre Dame history with 1,040 rebounds … was just three points shy (997) of scoring 1,000 points in his two-year Notre Dame career … a powerful post presence and slam dunk specialist, Humphrey is still remembered for shattering a fiberglass backboard on a rebound dunk during practice in November of 2000 … has a twin sister, Robyn, who also started college at Oklahoma and transferred to Notre Dame … spent time in the summer pro leagues for the Orlando Magic (2002), Memphis Grizzlies (2003, 2004) and Golden State Warriors (2006) … also spent some time on the Minnesota Timberwolves preseason camp in 2006 and the Los Angeles Clippers roster during the 2006 season … the program will welcome Ryan’s wife, RaSheda and his sons, Ryan and Rylan to the Notre Dame Basketball Family.
+HUMPHREY NOTES: Participated in the 2002 NCAA Final Four Slam Dunk Contest … in the summer of 1998 was one of 32 collegians who participated in the USA Goodwill Games Team trials and was one of the last two players cut before the final roster … saved some of his best basketball at Notre Dame during the NCAA tournament, averaging 16.3 ppg, 10.3 rpg and 3.5 bpg in four appearances … if his total rebounds from Oklahoma were added to his Notre Dame totals, would rank sixth all-time in Notre Dame history with 1,040 rebounds … was just three points shy (997) of scoring 1,000 points in his two-year Notre Dame career … a powerful post presence and slam dunk specialist, Humphrey is still remembered for shattering a fiberglass backboard on a rebound dunk during practice in November of 2000 … has a twin sister, Robyn, who also started college at Oklahoma and transferred to Notre Dame … spent time in the summer pro leagues for the Orlando Magic (2002), Memphis Grizzlies (2003, 2004) and Golden State Warriors (2006) … also spent some time on the Minnesota Timberwolves preseason camp in 2006 and the Los Angeles Clippers roster during the 2006 season … he and his wife, RaSheda have two sons, Ryan and Rylan.